Thermally conductive polycarbonate from Covestro provides heat management for LED luminaire

-A heat sink is crucial for the long-term performance of LED lighting luminaires, helping to dissipate heat.
+Pittsburgh, May 8, 2018 - A heat sink is crucial for the long-term performance of LED lighting luminaires, helping to dissipate heat.
 Aluminum, a popular material for this component, has disadvantages that include its weight, appearance and tendency to corrode.
 With this in mind, SLP Lighting selected a special plastic from Covestro to provide efficient cooling for its new CircLED™ product.

 CircLED™ is an 18-inch round high bay fixture for general high bay applications such as auditoriums, exhibit halls, factories, distribution centers and warehouses.
 SLP Lighting also offers an IP-66-rated version of CircLED™ for harsh, wet environments.
 The housing of the CircLED™ acts as a heat sink for the lighting lumenaire.
 The CircLED™ housing is injection molded at SLP Lighting’s manufacturing plant in Missouri with thermally conductive Makrolon® TC8030 polycarbonate from Covestro.

 “Most fixtures of this type have heavy die cast aluminum housings, but CircLED™ utilizes light weight, thermally conductive Makrolon® while still thermally managing up to a 200 watt LED engine,” said Don Katashuk, engineer, SLP Lighting.
 “Covestro provided outstanding technical assistance during the development, pre-launch and launch phases of the program, including numerous thermal and mold flow simulations.”

 Makrolon® TC8030 polycarbonate offers several benefits for LED lighting applications including: